Themefic-Team/beaf-before-and-after-gallery/readme.txt

 <strong>Pro Version </strong>

 We believe the free version is good enough for most business.
-However, we have a **Pro version** of this plugin which has more advanced features including **7 Awesome looking Preview Styles, Before-After with Single Image, Multi-Columns Filterable Gallery, Auto Slide, On Scroll Slide** and many more.
+However, we have a **Pro version** of this plugin which has more advanced features including **7 Awesome looking Preview Styles, Before-After with Single Image, Before After Slider with 3 Images, Multi-Columns Filterable Gallery, Auto Slide, On Scroll Slide** and many more.

 > <strong><a href="https://themefic.com/plugins/beaf/pro" target="_blank">Check BEAF Pro</a></strong>